davidbeard741/arcticfrenz-data/README.md

 ### **Step 7:** Run the Code

 Below is the complete code.
-Execute it to generate a file named 'nft_metadata.json' that will include the metadata for an entire NFT collection
+Execute it to generate a file named 'nft_metadata.json' that will include the metadata each NFT in the collection.

 ```PYTHON
 import requests